Please note the protocols and procedures for faculty grants:

-Thanks to generous private support, the Carolina Center for Jewish Studies is able to offer a series of grants for faculty development.
+Thanks to generous private support, the Carolina Center for Jewish Studies is able to offer a limited number of grants for faculty research and course development.
 Faculty may apply to more than one grant simultaneously.

 There are two categories of grants: course development / course enhancement awards and research and travel grants.

 Deadlines: February 28, 2022 at 5:00pm